-The soon-to-be released Encyclopedia of Pieced Quilt Patterns is 522 pages of quilty goodness with 4,000+ blocks to inspire your next quilting project!
+The Encyclopedia of Pieced Quilt Patterns is 522 pages of quilty goodness with 4,000+ blocks to inspire your next quilting project!
 The book is primarily a reference on how to identify quilt blocks.
 Curious how to use the book to identify a quilt pattern?
 Let’s step through an example using an antique block found at an estate sale.

 Here is a photo of the block I’m trying to identify:

 Key for Locating Patterns

 The Key for Locating Patterns starts on page 7 of the Encyclopedia.
 Step 1 asks if the pieces are not organized in square blocks.
 This block is square, so we can move on to the next step.

 Step 2 asks if the block is a Medallion, Two or Three Block, or a Block with a Sashing set.
 None of those apply to this block.
 Moving on!

 When I get to Step 3, I can start working my way through the listed characteristics until I find a construction similar to my block.